The eyes become red, watery, and sensitive to light, and vision may decrease somewhat.

 Almost everyone who has this disorder recovers completely.

 When the cause is a virus (other than a herpes simplex eye infection Herpes Simplex Keratitis Herpes simplex keratitis is an eye infection that involves the cornea (the clear layer in front of the iris and pupil) and is caused by herpes simplex virus.
-Eye pain, tearing, redness, a feeling... read more or herpes zoster of the eye Herpes Zoster Ophthalmicus Herpes zoster ophthalmicus is infection of the eye caused by the varicella-zoster virus, the virus that causes chickenpox and shingles.
-Symptoms include tingling of the forehead, blisters on... read more [ shingles Shingles Shingles is a painful skin rash caused by a viral infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.
+The infection commonly recurs and... read more or herpes zoster of the eye Herpes Zoster Ophthalmicus Herpes zoster ophthalmicus is a reactivated infection of the eye caused by the varicella-zoster virus, the virus that causes chickenpox and shingles.
+Symptoms include pain and tingling of the... read more [ shingles Shingles Shingles is a painful skin rash caused by a viral infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.
 What causes the virus to reactive... read more ]), no treatment is needed, and recovery usually occurs within 3 weeks.

 When the cause is a bacterial infection or prolonged use of contact lenses, antibiotics are used, and the wearing of contact lenses is temporarily discontinued.